lukastheiler/ttn_moteino/Readme.md

 3) RN2483 and OTAA Walkthrough

+4) Sending messages to the Moteino with nodejs

-4) Misc, tips, tricks, lessons learned
+5) Misc, tips, tricks, lessons learned

 # 1) Moteino, LMIC and ABP Walkthrough

 This step by step guide should get you up and running with the Moteino Lora edition & The Things Network.
 Shopping list:

 - [Moetino](https://lowpowerlab.com/shop/Moteino/moteinomega), the RFM95 LoRa868 version.
 They have an [USB](https://lowpowerlab.com/shop/Moteino/MoteinoMEGAUSB) version which probably is easier to get started, else you'll need an USB-TTL converter.

 Notes:

 - The latest LMIC code did shrink a lot in the recent update, so you can also use the small [Moteino](https://lowpowerlab.com/shop/product/99) and still have like 10k free to code.
 You just have to adapt the soldering a bit, I connected D1-7, D0-6 and Reset-4 and it worked fine.
 - Felix from LowPowerLab started creating a LORA node, which has three soldering-bridges for the pins prepared.
 You'll want to check if it's already available, since that makes soldering a lot easier.